saltnpepper97/stasis/README.md

 3. Testing with common applications

 Check existing implementations in the codebase for reference, and don't hesitate to open an issue if you need guidance.
-### Want to Add Compositor Support?

-We welcome contributions!
-Adding support typically involves:

-1. Implementing the compositor's native IPC protocol
-2. Adding window/app detection functionality
-3. Testing with common applications

-Check existing implementations in the codebase for reference, and don't hesitate to open an issue if you need guidance.

 ## 🔧 About RUNE Configuration